 Arakel's primary interest is in Armenian politics in the post-Soviet period, but his work has extended across multiple disciplines.
 His undergraduate thesis was a piece of creative fiction about Monte Melkonian, an Armenian American who emigrated to independent Armenia to fight in the Nagorno-Karabakh War.
 After graduating in 2018 from McMaster University, Arakel spent the summer in Armenia working for Hetq, an investigative journalism website based in Yerevan.
 As an M.A student, he hopes to build on his educational background and his experiences on the ground with further interdisciplinary study of the post-Soviet sphere.

-As an undergraduate student at the University of Michigan-Dearborn, Hina pursued a Bachelor of Arts degree in History as well as Secondary Teaching Certification in Social Studies and History.
-She discovered her fervor for history while competing in the National History Day competition at the national level.
-While at UM-D Hina was honored as the History Honors Scholar as well as a Chancellor’s Medallion recipient.
-She has held various teaching positions over the past several years, teaching Arabic language and religious studies at a local Sunday school for nine years.
-She also worked as a teacher in Yes for Prep, a program that provides Detroit area youth from underrepresented minority groups with an advanced academic curriculum.
+Hina Haider earned a B.A. in history and a secondary teaching certification in social studies and history from the University of Michigan-Dearborn, and was named the History Honors Scholar as well as a Chancellor’s Medallion recipient.
+She has held various teaching positions over the past several years and has worked as a teacher in Yes for Prep, a program that provides Detroit area youth from underrepresented minority groups with an advanced academic curriculum.
 Currently, she works at Star International Academy as a U.S. history teacher.
-In the future, she hopes to pursue a Ph.D. in history with a focus on Pakistan and the Urdu language.